ucb-rit/savio-training-slurm-conda-spring-2024/conda.md

 - The .condarc file is a configuration file for Conda that lets you customize how Conda behaves.
   - usually located in the home dir

-Many of the commands we've used throughout this demo have modified `.condarc` with our channel config being one
+Many of the commands we've used throughout this demo have modified `.condarc` ie. our channel config
 ```bash
 conda config --add channels conda-forge
 conda config --set channel_priority strict